Aditya Birla Sun Life Insurance Company Limited

 Let’s have a detailed look at these components.

-Did you know that a ULIP is the only type of life insurance plan that lets you invest in the stock market?
+1. Unit-Linked Investment Did you know that a ULIP is the only type of life insurance plan that lets you invest in the stock market?
 Well, yes!
 So, unlike traditional life insurance products that offer fixed returns for the premiums you pay, a ULIP’s returns are ‘linked’ to the stock market performance.

 A step-by-step guide to what happens when you invest in a ULIP -

+• The premiums paid by policyholders like you are pooled together by the insurance company into a market fund.
 The market fund is managed by a Fund Manager, whose primary role is to manage an investment portfolio on behalf of an investor to maximise returns.

+• The insurance company offers various fund options.
+These are a combination of different asset classes, which you can choose from - depending on how much risk you are willing to undertake.
 For instance, when you visit a sandwich shop, you can ask for the bread, sauces, and the fillings you prefer.
 You might order an oregano-topped bread with veggies and spicy sauces.
 Or you might order a sandwich with meatballs and barbeque sauce!

 Similarly, when it comes to a ULIP, you get to choose the funds you want to invest in - depending on your risk tolerance, life stage, and goals.